moonlight-stream/moonlight-embedded/README.md

 * Ensure your machine and embedded system are on the same network
 * Turn on Shield Streaming in the GFE settings
-* Start Limelight Embedded with pair
+* Start Moonlight Embedded with pair
 * Accept the pairing confirmation on your PC
-* Start Limelight Embedded with stream
+* Start Moonlight Embedded with stream
 * Play games!

 ##Usage